-Morgan Stanley’s Chief Operating Officer for Technology & Firm Resilience has always looked for chances to succeed and to help others do the same.
+Morgan Stanley’s Chief Operating Officer for Technology & Global Head of Innovation has always looked for chances to succeed and to help others do the same.

 When Peter Akwaboah faced frustration in high school, he didn’t take it lying down.
 In fact, he soared.
 Literally.